minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 - The Backend uses PostgreSQL as the database.
 Developers should have PostgreSQL installed in their local machine.
 If you don't have PostgreSQL installed, you can download it from [PostgreSQL](https://www.postgresql.org/download/).
 We can also install the `psql` client, which is a terminal-based front-end to PostgreSQL.
 The `psql` client is used to connect to a PostgreSQL database and perform database operations.

+- The Backend uses Redis database for caching frequently-accessed data to improve performance.
+Developers should have Redis installed in their local machine.
+If you don't have Redis installed, you can download it from [Redis Quick Start](https://redis.io/topics/quickstart)

 #### Backend

 - To run the Backend Java Spring Boot, follow these steps: